scala-native/scala-native/docs/user/setup.md

 pkg install boehm-gc # optional
 ```

-*Note 3:* Using the boehm GC with multi-threaded binaries doesn\'t work
+*Note 3:* Using the boehm GC with multi-threaded binaries doesn't work
 out-of-the-box yet.

 **OpenBSD 7.5 and later**